Nicaragua to Belize Discovery

 Accommodation: Hotel

 This morning, hit the road headed for Suchitoto, stopping in at El Salvador’s capital city along the way.
 While San Salvador might historically have a reputation of being unsafe for travellers, these days it has a much safer and more comfortable atmosphere.
 You’ll be able to experience this difference during a leader-led walk through the city and a visit to the UNESCO-listed El Rosario Church.
 Its brutalist exterior sits in contrast to both the Historic District it’s located in, as well as its surprising interior.
-Continue to Suchitoto, where you’ll have a free evening to get settled.
+Then continue to Suchitoto in the afternoon.
+For dinner, you’ll learn how to make the national dish – pupusas – a thick cake or flatbread made with cornmeal or rice flour, during an evening workshop with your group.
+The ingredients can be found worldwide, so if you want to make your own pupusas when you get home, you’ll enjoy this hands-on experience!

 Included Activities: